maniartech/conductor/README.md

   func process(p *Promise, args ...interface{}}) {
     processId := args[0].(int)
     value, err := fetchProcessResource(processId)
-    p.Then(value, err)
+    p.Done(value, err)
   }

-  // Execute the promise in a new go routine and wait for the results. result, err := aysnc.Go(prosess, 1).Then()
+  // Execute the promise in a new go routine andwait for the results. result, err := aysnc.Go(prosess, 1).Then()

   if err != nil {